Feral cats in Istanbul: Health

-A 2011 study that examined tapeworm infections in stray animals of Istanbul found that 4.65% of the examined cats had Joyeuxiella pasqualei infections.
-Feline immunodeficiency virus and feline leukemia virus were found to be common among outdoor and stray cats.
+A 2000 study in Journal of Feline Medicine and Surgery found feline immunodeficiency virus and feline leukemia virus common among outdoor and stray cats in Istanbul.
 Although stray cats can be a vector for rabies, out of all 21 rabies cases in Turkey documented between 2000 and 2014, none were through a contact between cats and humans.
+A 2011 Turkish study of strays in Istanbul found that 4.65% of the examined cats had Joyeuxiella pasqualei infections.

-Public feeding of cats by the locals has been criticized by several veterinarians.
-A 2015 paper published by Rutgers University academics stated that collective feeding attracts and leads to concentration of animals to a specific area, which in turn facilitates the transmission of certain diseases.
-Healthy cats' contact with objects such as food and water containers that were contaminated by sick animals is another concern.
+A 2015 paper published by Rutgers University academics stated that collective feeding leads to concentration of animals to a specific area, which in turn facilitates the transmission of certain diseases.
+Healthy cats' contact with objects such as food and water containers contaminated by sick animals can occur as a result.

+A 2015 study conducted by faculty of Istanbul University-Cerrahpaşa found that, among 316 stray cats in Istanbul, 1.8% had anaplasma/Ehrlichia/Bartonella, 3.4% had hepatozoon, and .3% had Toxoplasma gondii.

+Each local council has a veterinary department to serve the cats in their area, which also offers a free neutering service.
+Private clinics offer treatment for street cats at reduced fees, and residents often share the cost of the bills.

+Public Image

+Cats in Istanbul have been used in Turkish public diplomacy and social media posts to promote a more positive image of Turkey internationally.
+They are often used to project Turkey's soft power, with some politicians instrumentalizing images of cats in their social media as a form of digital propaganda.